AWS EFS vs EBS Multi-Attach

 AWS Elastic File Store – EFS

-• Elastic File Store – EFS provides a simple, fully managed, easy to set up, scalable, serverless, and cost-optimized file storage for use with AWS Cloud and on-premises resources.
+• Amazon Elastic File System (EFS) provides a simple, fully managed, easy to set up, scalable, serverless, and cost-optimized file storage for use with AWS Cloud and on-premises resources.

 • can automatically scale from gigabytes to petabytes of data without needing to provision storage.

-• offers highly durable, highly scalable, and highly available.
+• offers highly durable, highly scalable, and highly available storage.

 • grows and shrinks automatically as files are added and removed, so there is no need to manage storage procurement or provisioning.